10 Stocks to Buy as They Ride a Coronavirus Tailwind

 A smaller-capitalized competitor to Gilead, Inovio Pharmaceuticals (NASDAQ:INO) has nevertheless made one of the biggest splashes among coronavirus stocks to buy.
 Long mired in mediocrity in terms of market performance, INO stock exploded higher when Inovio announced a possible vaccine.
 From just the genetic profile of the coronavirus, the company utilized their proprietary technology to produce this potential solution.

 In a way, INO stock has a near-term and long-term narrative.
 Logically, with several pharmaceutical companies racing for a viable treatment, Inovio should attract interest.
 Yes, there’s much competition.
-However, this is a dynamic situation.
+However, this is a dynamic situation as recent developments demonstrate.

-More importantly, Inovio’s capability of fast-tracking a vaccine without physically receiving a sample of the virus is impressive.
-Right now, INO stock is taking a hit so you wouldn’t necessarily want to dive into this speculative name.
-Still, when shares calm down, you may want to consider it with money you can afford to lose.

 Clorox (CLX)